golemfoundation/octant/ARCHITECTURE.md

 ### 2. Background Processing

-- **APScheduler**: Handles scheduled tasks (used practially only on non-production environments to automate the epoch transitions)
+- **APScheduler**: Handles scheduled tasks (used practically only on non-production environments to automate the epoch transitions)
   - Withdrawal confirmations
   - Epoch transitions